sifive/wake/share/doc/wake/tutorial.md

 Besides `Option` and `Result`, there is a 3rd important piece to handling failure: `BadPath`.
 Recall that `Path` is the type used to represent paths on the file system.
 The function `source` takes a `String` and returns a `Path` for a file under version control.
 But what if the file doesn't exist?
-Previously, we called `source` on a non-existant file, but we immediately called `read` on the returned `Path`.
+Previously, we called `source` on a non-existent file, but we immediately called `read` on the returned `Path`.
 Try just `source`:

     wake -x 'source "nonexisting.txt"'